pgbackrest/pgbackrest/CODING.md

     backupInfoPgHistory.systemId || archiveInfoPgHistory.version != backupInfoPgHistory.version)
 ```

+### Function Comments

+Comments for `extern` functions should be included in the `.h` file.
+Comments for `static` functions and implementation-specific notes for `extern` functions (i.e., not of interest to the general user) should be included in the `.c` file.

 ### Inline Comment

 Inline comments shall start at character 69 and must not exceed the line length of 132.
 For example: